mraible/mongock-docs/site/cli/cli.md

 When the application uses the Mongock standalone runner, it need the following to be able to work with the CLI:
 - Implement the interface `MongockBuilderProvider` returning the runner builder used in the application.
 Notice that should provide an empty constructor that will be used by the CLI.
 - Annotate the main class with `@MongockCliConfiguration` providing the `MongockBuilderProvider` implementation class.
-- Generate an uber jar from the application, which will be passed to the Mongock CLI in the param `--appJar`
+- Generate an uber jar from the application, which will be passed to the Mongock CLI in the param `--appJar` Mor information about generating an uber jar with [maven](https://maven.apache.org/plugins/maven-shade-plugin/) and [gradle](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow)

 ```java
 @MongockCliConfiguration(sources = Application.MongockBuilderProviderImpl.class)